Support

 How many Macs can I run this on?

-Your license is valid for use on upto 1 Macs you own with the Single license.
-There are also Personal (2 Macs) and Team (5 Macs) licenses available.
+Your license is valid for use on upto 1 Macs you own with the Personal license.
+There are also Pro (2 Macs) and Family (5 Macs) licenses available.

 Are Apple Silicon Macs supported?

-Yes, Apple Silicon (M1, M1 Pro, M1 Max, M1 Ultra, M2, M2 Pro, M2 Max & M3, M3 Pro, M3 Max) Macs are supported, and can control external display brightness, contrast and volume using DDC.
+Yes, Apple Silicon (M1, M1 Pro, M1 Max, M1 Ultra, M2, M2 Pro, M2 Max & M3, M3 Pro, M3 Max, M4, M4 Pro, M4 Max) Macs are supported, and can control external display brightness, contrast and volume using DDC.
 You can also use DisplayBuddy to adjust the iMac screen brightness or the Apple Studio Display / Pro Display XDR Brightness.

 Note: DDC on the HDMI port in M1 Macs doesn't work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
 Displays connected to the Thunderbolt / USB 4 ports work fine with DDC, and the HDMI port of M2 Macs also work fine.